Termite Foggers (or Bombs): Why You Shouldn’t Use Them

 Beneficial Nematodes

-Nematodes are small roundworms that feed on termites and similar insects.
-This extermination method is very effective.
-The best part is — it’s 100% natural, and thus safe for pets and humans.
+Nematodes are small roundworms that feed on termites.
+This method is 100% natural and safe for pets and humans.
+They work best in soil around the foundation.

 Professional Exterminator